digikin/terraform-gcp-project/README.md

 ### Features:

 This is a simple main.tf that has separated modules for activating APIs and subnetworks for a new project.
-This terraform skeleton also shows how to benifit from breaking down sections into modules plus shows examples on how to use simple logic like `count.index` and `for_each` to keep the terraform code minimal.
-The goal of this is to create multi environment deployment from this package.
+This terraform skeleton also shows how to benifit from breaking down sections into modules plus uses examples on how to execute simple logic like `count.index` and `for_each` to keep the terraform code minimal.
+The goal of this is to create multi environment deployment from a single repo.

 1. The network module uses a `for_each` loop
 ```